Azure-Samples/java-on-aca/tips.md

       --source ./spring-petclinic-$APP_NAME
    ```

-## Not all steps are running smoothly in the codespace (unfortunately)

-It might be that some steps do not run smoothly in a codespace on some more locked down environments.
+## Work around issues when using a codespace

-In case you use a subscription that has additional policies that lock down what you are allowed to do in the subscription, this might make some of the steps fail.
+If you're using a codespace and running  the labs in a subscription with policies that lock down what you're allowed to do, you might encounter errors when performing certain steps.
 The currently known failures include:

-- Not Authorized on some operations: specifically operations on managed identities and Key Vault might suffer from policy settings on the subscription when you run them from a codespace.
+- Not Authorized on some operations.
+Specifically, this can happen on operations using managed identities and Azure Key Vault, where policy settings on the subscription prevent you from running them from a codespace.

-How to recover: re-execute the step in a cloud shell window.
+To recover from this issue, re-execute the failed step [using an Azure Cloud Shell window](https://learn.microsoft.com/en-us/azure/cloud-shell/using-the-shell-window).

-## Persisting environment variables in a GitHub Codespace
+## Persist environment variables in a codespace

-- In case you are using a codespace for running this lab, your environment variables will be lost if the codespace restarts.
-For persisting these environment variables, you can either use the [guidance that GitHub provides for this](https://docs.github.com/en/enterprise-cloud@latest/codespaces/developing-in-codespaces/persisting-environment-variables-and-temporary-files).
-We recommend the [single workspace](https://docs.github.com/en/enterprise-cloud@latest/codespaces/developing-in-codespaces/persisting-environment-variables-and-temporary-files#for-a-single-codespace) approach, since that is the easiest to set up and doesn't require workspace restart.
+When you use  a codespace to run this lab, your environment variables will be lost if the codespace restarts.
+To avoid this issue, follow [GitHub's guidance on persisting variables](https://docs.github.com/en/enterprise-cloud@latest/codespaces/developing-in-codespaces/persisting-environment-variables-and-temporary-files).
+We recommend the [single codespace](https://docs.github.com/en/enterprise-cloud@latest/codespaces/developing-in-codespaces/persisting-environment-variables-and-temporary-files#for-a-single-codespace) approach, since it's the easiest to set up and doesn't require a workspace restart.

-  You can find a [samplebashrc file](https://github.com/Azure-Samples/java-microservices-aca-lab/blob/main/solution/samplebashrc) in this repository.
-You will need to update a couple of values in this file for your specific situation.
+The help you get started with this method, you can find a [samplebashrc file](https://github.com/Azure-Samples/java-on-aca/blob/main/solution/samplebashrc) in the lab's repository.
+Before proceeding, you'll need to update this file with the relevant unique values for your environment before proceeding.

-- Another approach would be to create a dedicated _.azcli_ file where you keep all environment variables.
-After a workspace restart, you first rerun all the steps in this file and you are good to go again.

-  You can find a [sampleENVIRONMENT.azcli file](https://github.com/Azure-Samples/java-microservices-aca-lab/blob/main/solution/sampleENVIRONMENT.azcli) in this repository.
-You will need to update a couple of values in this file for your specific situation.
+Another approach would be to create a dedicated .azcli file to keep your environment variables.
+After a workspace restart, you first rerun all the steps in this file and then you can proceed.
+If you’d like to try this approach, you can find a [sampleENVIRONMENT.azcli file](https://github.com/Azure-Samples/java-on-aca/blob/main/solution/sampleENVIRONMENT.azcli) file in this repository, which you’ll need to update with the relevant values for your environment before using.

-- save the environment variables [Save your environment variables]({% link docs/02_lab_launch/0209.md %}#tips-for-next-labs)